Financial Planning and Financial Aid Programs

 Appeal is Denied

-If a student’s appeal is denied, he or she will be ineligible for financial aid until he or she SAP criteria.
+If a student’s appeal is denied, he or she will be ineligible for financial aid until he or she once again meets the SAP criteria.
 Students who are declared ineligible to receive financial aid due to their failure to demonstrate satisfactory academic progress are free to continue to pursue their education at their own expense.
 Students who have lost their financial aid eligibility may regain their eligibility if they demonstrate satisfactory academic progress.

 Treatment of Grades: Courses for which a student receives a letter grade of A, B, C, D or P at Davis & Elkins College are included in the calculation of cumulative credit completion percentage as courses successfully completed.
 Courses successfully transferred to Davis & Elkins College are also included in the calculation of a student’s cumulative credit completion percentage as courses that have been successfully completed.
 Courses for which a student receives a letter grade of I, IP, or F will be treated as credits attempted, but not successfully completed.